LeoPlm/Loopover-CodeWars-1kuy-kata/README.md

 # 🌀 Loopover Solver — Codewars 1 kyu

 This project contains my solution to the **Loopover** challenge (1 kyu on Codewars).
-No AI could solve it — but I did 😄
+No AI could solve it, but I did 😄

 ## 🧩 About the challenge
 The goal is to reorder a scrambled grid into its solved state by shifting rows and columns, like a 2D Rubik’s Cube.